 Homeschool Curriculum & Book Swap is another awesome Facebook group to sell or exchange used materials with other homeschoolers.

 You can join both pages if you feel like expanding your homeschooling network.
 Again, there’s an ocean of resources out there that homeschooling parents like us can join and get connected with many virtual homeschooling communities.
 How lucky we are in this time and age!

 eBay or Craigslist

 Buying a specific grade-level curriculum or selling your own homeschool items through eBay is one of the fastest methods.
-If you don?t have one already, then create an eBay account first.
+If you don’t have one already, then create an eBay account first.
 You may also download the app on your phone for quick access later on.
-After setting up an account, then go ahead, gather those old pile of books, take photos, and start creating your listings!
+After setting up an account, then go ahead, gather those old piles of books, take photos, and start creating your listings!

 If you live in a larger city, then your state’s Craigslist is a good classified ads platform where you may dispose of your used curriculum for a price.
 No matter which online selling platform you use, just be wary of people you deal with and handle with caution.